AI in banking

 • Compliance rules engine: AI co-pilot for regulatory policies

-Key difference: engagement vs infrastructure
+The core difference: frontline coordination vs infrastructure

-Feature-by-feature comparison
+Feature comparison

 Customer-facing capabilities

-• Full mobile and online banking platform
+• Full mobile and online banking

 • Journey builder for digital onboarding